ddnexus/pagy/docs/api/javascript/ajax.md

 ````
 |||

-!!!primary Don't forget to re-initialize!
+!!!warning Don't forget to re-initialize!

 The `document.getElementById('container')` argument will re-init the pagy elements just AJAX-rendered in the container div.
 If you miss it, it will not work.
 !!!